 \subsubsection{Motivation}

-The spectral characteristics of haze degradation (Fig.~\ref{fig: motiv}) suggest that frequency-domain processing is more effective than spatial-domain methods in separating haze from background content.
-However, its inherent global modulation reduces sensitivity to subtle degradations, which can distort fine details.
-To solve this, many methods~\cite{10678201,CUI2025111074} adopt dual-branch architectures that process spatial and frequency domains separately before fusing information via interaction modules.
-But the loose coupling often limits effective information exchange and fails to fully leverage the complementary strengths of both domains.
+The spectral characteristics of haze degradation (Figure~\ref{fig: motiv}) suggest that frequency-domain processing is more effective than spatial-domain methods for separating haze from the background.
+However, global modulation in the frequency domain may reduce sensitivity to subtle degradations, leading to distortion of fine details.
+To address this, many methods~\cite{10678201,CUI2025111074} adopt dual-branch architectures that process spatial and frequency domains separately before merging them.
+However, such loosely coupled designs often limit the exchange of complementary information.

-In contrast, the proposed HAFM alternates processing between spatial and frequency domains to maximize their synergy while maintaining efficiency.
-It first focuses on haze-affected regions in the spatial domain to extract structural priors that guide frequency-domain restoration.
-Specifically, we use the dark channel guidance to generate a spatial attention map that more accurately localizes degraded areas and quantifies their severity than traditional spatial attention.
-Crucially, this attention mechanism inherently modulates haze-related frequency bands, enabling frequency-domain processing to rapidly capture haze features and perform precise modulation.
-Such explicit alignment of degradation cues strengthens global modeling and preserves fine details for high-quality restoration.
+In contrast, our HAFM alternates between spatial and frequency-domain processing to maximize synergy.
+The spatial domain first identifies haze-affected regions, providing clear guidance for frequency-domain restoration.
+Specifically, the dark channel prior generates a spatial attention map that localizes degraded areas and quantifies their severity.
+This attention mechanism inherently enhances haze-related frequency bands, allowing frequency-domain processing to efficiently capture haze features and apply precise modulation.
+This explicit alignment of degradation cues enhances global context modeling while enabling fine-grained degradation perception for comprehensive dehazing.